michealwillard/assignment1/bio.md

 ##About Me
 Hello, my name is Micheal Willard.
 This is my fourth term in the CS program here.
 I am originally from Belgrade, MT where I graduated from Montana State University with a BS in Mechanical Engineering in 2008.
+My first job out of school was designing galleys and seats for commercial airlines.
 After that I moved to Seattle where I am currently working for a well known aircraft manufacturer.

 In the summer I play in an adult baseball league and in the winter I spend my weekends skiing the steep and deep.
 When I had more free time I enjoyed brewing beer, remodeling my house, mountain biking, video games, hacking and modding products and spending too much time and money on LEGO.